 The pro forma and pro forma as adjusted information below is illustrative only, and our capitalization following the corporate conversion and the closing of this offering will depend on the actual initial public offering price and other terms of this offering determined at pricing.
-You should read the following information together with the information contained under the headings "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited and unaudited consolidated financial statements and the accompanying notes appearing elsewhere in this prospectus.
+You should read the following information together with the information contained under the headings "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited consolidated financial statements and the accompanying notes appearing elsewhere in this prospectus.

-Actual Pro forma (1)(3) Pro forma as adjusted (2) (unaud ited; in thousands, except share data) unit and Cash, cash equivalents, debt securities and other investments available for sale \$ 26,706.5 \$ \$ Warrant liability \$ 2,485.4 \$ \$ Convertible Preferred Units: Series A Preferred Units, 71,050,860 units authorized, 70,918,506 units issued and outstanding, actual; none issued and outstanding, pro forma, and pro forma as adjusted 53,518.5 Series B Preferred Units, 123,000,000 units authorized, 105,186,020 units issued and outstanding, actual; none issued and outstanding, pro forma, and pro forma 60 755 5 as adjusted 68,755.5 Total convertible Preferred Units Members' "stockholders'" equity: 122,274.0 Preferred stock, par value \$0.001 per share; no shares authorized, issued and outstanding, actual; 10,000,000 shares authorized, none issued and outstanding, pro forma, and pro forma as adjusted Common stock, par value \$0.001 per share; no shares authorized, issued and outstanding, actual; 500,000,000 shares authorized, shares issued and outstanding, pro forma; shares issued and outstanding, pro forma as adjusted Common Units, 600,000,000 units authorized, 218,982,140 units issued and outstanding, actual; none issued and outstanding, pro forma, and pro forma as 40 100 6 adjusted 40,180.6 22,863.6 Additional paid-in-capital Accumulated deficit (162,427.5) Accumulated other comprehensive income (59.0) Noncontrolling interest 609.1 Total members'/stockholders' equity (deficit) (98,833.1) Total capitalization \$ 47,662.0 \$ \$
+Years ended December 31, 2017

+Actual Pro forma (1) Pro forma as adjusted (2)

+Actual (unaudited l; in thousands,

+Cash, cash equivalents and marketable securities \$ 37,174.8 except unit and share data)

+Warrant liability \$ 2,239.5 ¢ ¢

+Convertible Preferred Units: \$ 2,239.3

+Series A Preferred Units, 70,918,506 units issued and outstanding 53,518.5

+Series B Preferred Units, 105,186,020 units issued and ,

+outstanding 68,755.5

+Total convertible preferred units 122,274.0

+Total members / stockholders' equity

+Common stock, par value \$ per

+share; shares authorized;

+shares issued and outstanding, pro forma;

+shares issued and outstanding, pro forma

+as adjusted

+Common Units, 600,000,000 units authorized;

+218,982,140 units issued and outstanding; actual;

+units issued and outstanding, pro forma; units issued and outstanding, pro forma

+as adjusted (3) 40,180.6

+Additional paid-in-capital 22,596.5

+Accumulated deficit (152,928.9)

+Accumulated other comprehensive income 80.1

+Noncontrolling interest 604.1

+Total members / stockholders' equity (deficit) (89,467.6)

+Total capitalization \$ 67,741.7 \$ - \$ -

+•

-(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash, cash equivalents, debt securities and other investments available for sale, additional paid-in-capital, total stockholders' equity and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the proforma as adjusted amount of each of cash, cash equivalents, debt securities and other investments available for sale, additional paid-in-capital, total stockholders' equity and total capitalization by \$ million.
+(1) E ach \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents and marketable securities, additional paid in capital, total stockholders' equity and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and C ommissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price р er share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents and - soulcatable association additional poid in conital total stool shouldow? equity and total conitalization by \$\phi\$